PeishuoYu/SudokuSolver/ReadMe.txt

 				from website on demand

 Information about http://cn.sudokupuzzle.org:
 	This website updates Sudoku questions daily.
-So given the difficulty lever and a data range, my program will be able to acquire many Sudoku testcases.
+So given the difficulty level and a data range, my program will be able to acquire many Sudoku testcases.

 Why I developed this program: